-The Reachability Check Request process can be initiated by any MPL Actor using the LookupRequestMessage (Table 16 - ReachabilityCheckRequest business caseTable 16 - ReachabilityCheckRequest business caseTable 16 - ReachabilityCheckRequest business case in the MPL repository.
+The Reachability Check Request process can be initiated by any MPL Actor using the LookupRequestMessage (Table 16 - ReachabilityCheckRequest business caseTable 16 - ReachabilityCheckRequest business caseTable 16 - ReachabilityCheckRequest business case), in order to check whether a given proxy is stored in the MPL repository.

 If the Reachability Check message is correctly received and a correspondence exists between the requested proxy and one IBAN within the Proxy-IBAN Mapping Table, then the Mobile Proxy Lookup sends a LookupResponseMessage (Table 18 - ReachabilityCheckResponse business caseTable 18 - ReachabilityCheckResponse business case) to the MPL Actor containing a positive Boolean value.
-Otherwise, if the given proxy is not stored in the MPL repository, the Mobile Proxy Lookup sends a LookupResponseMessage (Table 18 - ReachabilityCheckResponse business caseTable 18 - ReachabilityCheckResponse business caseTable 18 - ReachabilityCheckResponse business case Table 18 - Reachab target TIPS
+Otherwise, if the given proxy is not stored in the MPL repository, the Mobile Proxy Lookup sends a LookupResponseMessage (Table 18 - ReachabilityCheckResponse business caseTable 18 - ReachabilityCheckResponse business caseTable 18 - ReachabilityCheckResponse business case Table 18 - Reachab